The scores

 Where Natural Balance holds its own

-Limited Ingredient Diet for sensitive dogs: Natural Balance’s L.I.D. line is specifically designed for dogs with food sensitivities or allergies.
-By minimizing the total number of ingredients, L.I.D. formulas make it easier for veterinarians and owners to run elimination diets — systematically removing potential allergens to identify what’s causing a reaction.
+Limited Ingredient Diet for sensitive dogs: Natural Balance's L.I.D. line is the whole point of its design.
+By minimizing the total number of ingredients, L.I.D. formulas make it easier for veterinarians and owners to run elimination diets — systematically removing potential allergens to identify what's causing a reaction.
 If your dog has chronic skin issues, ear infections, or digestive problems that may be food-related, a limited-ingredient formula is a practical diagnostic tool.
-NutriSource’s four different grains, by contrast, introduce more potential allergens and make elimination testing harder.
+NutriSource's deeper ingredient panel (with six grain types, six probiotic strains, two fish sources, and yeast cultures) introduces dozens more potential allergens and makes elimination testing harder.

 The bottom line